The Stability of Delaunay Triangulations: Background

 As a motivating example, consider the problem of bounding the angle between the affine hull of a simplex and an affine space that lies close to all the vertices of the simplex.
 Such a bound is relevant when meshing submanifolds of Euclidean space, for example, where it is desired that the affine hulls of the simplices are in agreement with the nearby tangent spaces of the manifold.

 Whitney~\cite[p.
 127]{whitney1957} obtained such a bound, which manifestly depends on the quality of the simplex.
-Using thickness as a quality measure we obtain a sharper result with a simpler proof: \begin{lem}[Whitney angle bound] Suppose $\splxs$ is a $j$-simplex whose vertices all lie within a distance $\localconst$ from a $k$-dimensional affine space, $H \subset \rem$, with $k \geq j$.
+Using thickness as a quality measure we obtain a sharper result: \begin{lem}[Whitney angle bound] Suppose $\splxs$ is a $j$-simplex whose vertices all lie within a distance $\localconst$ from a $k$-dimensional affine space, $H \subset \rem$, with $k \geq j$.
 Then

 \end{lem} The idea of the proof is to express the unit vector $u$ in \Eqnref{eq:angle.def} in terms of a basis for $\affhull{\splxs}$ given by the edges of $\splxs$ that emenate from some arbitrarily chosen vertex.
 The projection $\tilde{u}$ of $u$ into $H$ can then be expressed in terms of the projected basis vectors, using the same vector of coefficients.
 Since the vertices of $\splxs$ all lie close to $H$, the projected basis vectors do not differ significantly from the originals, so bounding the magnitude of the difference between $u$ and $\tilde{u}$ comes down to bounding the magnitude of the vector of coefficients of the unit vector $u$.
 This bound depends on how well-conditioned the basis is, and this is closely related to the thickness of $\splxs$.